MusfiqurRahma/health-care-hospital/README.md

 ## Available Scripts

 In the project directory, you can run:
-- JS Orient CSS and bootstrap and a little html have been used to create the website.
+- JS Orient,react, CSS, and bootstrap and a little html have been used to create the website.
 - It's totally functionality.
 You can see something by clicking the button and link.
 - Some special icons have been used here, which has given a new look to the website.
 - using a special things that name is private route.